matfiz/spree_przelewy24/README.md

   * seller ID
   * CRC key
   * success and error URL

+In Spree Admin zone you have to create new payment method and select *Spree::PaymentMethod::Przelewy24* as a provider.
+I recommend to test it first - just select *test mode* in payment method settings and it will use sandbox platform instead of the production one.

-This work based on https://github.com/pronix/spree-ebsin and https://github.com/espresse/spree_dotpay_pl_payment.git.
+This work is loosely based on https://github.com/pronix/spree-ebsin and https://github.com/espresse/spree_dotpay_pl_payment.git.